IBE160/SG-Nettgrupp1/docs/Fase-1/PRD.md

 *   FR008: The system shall automatically send order details via email to the store upon order placement.
 *   FR009: The system shall record all placed orders in the admin dashboard.
 *   FR010: The system shall provide an admin interface for the business owner to view incoming orders.
-*   FR011: The system shall allow the business owner to mark orders as "Processed" or "Completed" in the admin interface.
+*   FR011: The system shall allow the business owner to mark orders as "Prepared", "Completed", or "Cancelled" in the admin interface.
 *   FR012: The system shall allow the business owner to delete orders in the admin interface.
 *   FR013: The system shall provide an admin interface for the business owner to add new products.
 *   FR014: The system shall provide an admin interface for the business owner to edit existing product details.